Table of Contents

 I also enjoyed visiting the Macedonian capital, Skopje, and taking a day trip to Matka Canyon.

 Bar/Kotor/Budva, Montenegro: the country’s capital of Podgorica doesn’t have a very exciting reputation but the coastal cities are spectacular.
-I spent a wonderful week in Stari Grad, Bar in one of the best hostels I’ve ever been to, The Grove in an old mill beside a river and olive grove.
+I spent a wonderful peaceful time in Stari Grad, Bar.
 During my Montenegro itinerary, also had an amazing trip to Kotor taking boat trips on the lake and day trips into the mountains.

 Thanks for reading my Albania itinerary!